The 20 Best Leber Congenital Amaurosis Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Scott Portnoy, MD, specializes in comprehensive ophthalmology and is board-certified by the American Board of Ophthalmology.
 He practices at UPMC Vision Institute and UPMC St. Margaret Harmar Outpatient Center and is affiliated with UPMC Mercy and UPMC St. Margaret.
 Dr. Portnoy received his medical degree from Tulane University School of Medicine and completed his residency at LSU Health Sciences Center, followed by a fellowship at the University of Pittsburgh School of Medicine.
 Dr. Portnoy is rated as an Experienced provider by MediFind in the treatment of Leber Congenital Amaurosis.
-His top areas of expertise are Cataract, Optic Atrophy Type 1, Optic Nerve Atrophy, and Leber Congenital Amaurosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Optic Atrophy Type 1, Optic Nerve Atrophy, and Leber Congenital Amaurosis.
+Dr. Portnoy is board certified in American Board Of Ophthalmology.
+Dr. Portnoy is currently accepting new patients.

 What is the definition of Leber Congenital Amaurosis?